Kohl's: History

 During the 2000s, Kohl's expanded nationwide to 49 states.
 Building from 76 stores in the Midwest in 1992, Kohl's expanded into the New York metropolitan area in 2000 after Caldor was liquidated.
-The chain later expanded into the Dallas-Fort Worth metroplex, California in 2003 with 28 new stores, the Pacific Northwest in 2006 with 10 new stores, and the Southeast with 43 new stores opening between 2005 and 2008.
+The chain later expanded into the Dallas-Fort Worth metroplex and California in 2003 with 28 new stores, the Pacific Northwest in 2006 with 10 new stores, and the Southeast with 43 new stores opening between 2005 and 2008.
 To raise money to repurchase its stock and open new stores, Kohl's sold its credit card division in 2006 to J.P.
 Morgan Chase for $1.5 billion.
 In 2011, Kohl's replaced Chase with Capital One as their private credit card processing partner for an undisclosed sum.
 In 2016, Kohl's added the Capital One backed private label Kohl's Card to the Kohl's App to create Kohl's Pay - the first integrated mobile checkout solution for a retailer in US, combining Kohl's Card, Kohl's Cash, Kohl's Yes-2-You Rewards and Kohl's coupons into a single QR Code Payment, with technology powered by Omnyway, Inc (né OmnyPay), a Silicon Valley startup.
 That same year, Kohl's became the first retailer to include Kohl's Card and Kohl's Rewards in one tap payments with Apple Pay.

 Kohl's hired New York City advertising agency DeVito/Verdi in 2009 to strengthen the Kohl's brand via a series of national television, online, and social media campaigns.
 The same year, Newsweek magazine ranked the company 18th overall and first in its industry in its "Green Rankings", an examination of 500 of the largest corporations on their environmental track records.
 Newsweek remarked that Kohl's had the largest solar power program of any retailer globally, it pursues green building certification, and over 78 locations in six states have solar panels.
 Kohl's had also begun to sell reusable shopping bags the previous year.

 Kohl's was awarded $62.5 million in tax credits from the Wisconsin Economic Development Corporation in 2012.
 The retailer was to create 3,000 jobs with the funds, but only created 473.
 In the same year, Kohl's requested financing from the village of Menomonee Falls, Wisconsin, to fund the construction of its new headquarters there.
 Kohl's received $2 million, the first of five installments that was to equal a total payout of $12 million, but ultimately backed out of the transaction.